mosefatullah/mosefatullah/README.md

 <h1>Hi!
 Salam! 👋 I'm Mohammad Sefatullah</h1>
-✨ Sefatullah, also known as Mohammad Sefatullah, is a professional full stack web developer from Bangladesh born in 2006.
+✨ Sefatullah, also known as Mohammad Sefatullah, is a passionate full stack web developer from Bangladesh born in 2006.
 He dreams of becoming a software engineer and passionate coding leader.
 He is trying to get involved in various extra curricular activities with the vision of making a positive impact on the society.
 <br/><br/>

 ### Activities